wp-plugins/woocommerce-dynamic-gallery/readme.txt

 == Changelog ==

+= 1.2.6.5 - 2014/09/03 =
+* Tweak - Tested fully compatible with WooCommerce 2.2 back to 2.1
+* Tweak - Updated google font face in plugin framework.

+= 1.2.6.4 - 2014/06/23 =
+* Fixed - Fixed the Warning - "Creating default object from empty value in" on Dynamic Gallery Preview popup.
+* Fixed - Solved the conflict with WP Email Template for the warning "WP Email Template: wp_mail has been declared by another process or plugin, so you won't be able to use another Email Deliver Provider until the problem is solved." on Dynamic Gallery Style tab.

+= 1.2.6.3 - 2014/06/18 =
+* Tweak - Updated chosen js script to latest version 1.0.1 on the a3rev Plugin Framework
+* Tweak - Updated plugins wordpress.org description text and admin panel yellow sidebar text.
+* Tweak - Tested 100% compatible with WooCommerce version 2.1.11

+= 1.2.6.2 - 2014/05/28 =
+* Feature - Added option to Hide or show the default WooCommerce Product Gallery Meta box on product edit pages.
+* Feature - If default WooCommerce Product Gallery is deactivated - Turn OFF the Dynamic Gallery on the product, the Woo default gallery shows again.
+* Tweak - Improved UI - Turn off the Dynamic gallery from the Meta box and the box closes.
+Turn it on and it opens.
+* Tweak - Changed add_filter( 'gettext', array( $this, 'change_button_text' ), null, 2 ); to add_filter( 'gettext', array( $this, 'change_button_text' ), null, 3 );
+* Tweak - Update change_button_text() function from ( $original == 'Insert into Post' ) to ( is_admin() && $original === 'Insert into Post' )
+* Tweak : Added support for placeholder feature for input, email , password , text area types
+* Tweak - Tested 100% compatible with WooCommerce Version 2.1.9
+* Tweak - Tested 100% compatible with WordPress Version 3.9.1
+* Tweak - Updated the plugins description text on wordpress.org
+* Tweak - Updated the plugins admin panel yellow sidebar text.

 = 1.2.6.1 - 2014/02/12 =
 * Tweak - Added remove_all_filters('mce_external_plugins'); before call to wp_editor to remove extension scripts from other plugins.